mirage/mirage-decks/slides/uw14-seminar/content.md

 - They are hosted in a **938kB Xen unikernel** written in statically type-safe OCaml, including device drivers and network stack
+  - Including all content statically encoded as an OCaml string, 7.2MB

 - Their application logic is just a **couple of source files**, written independently of any OS dependencies